 Give your child the gift of our Summer Day Camp for ages 7-13 running 9:00-3:00 with drop off between 8:30-9:00, pick-up between 3:00-3:30, and extended care available from 3:30-5:30 for extra fee.
 Campers are grouped with others closest to their age within our special 4-1 student-teacher ratio in 2020 (normally 6-1 average, 8-1 maximum) so critical for safe and profound outdoor experiences this year.
 You can also check out our other day camps at Lake Sammamish.

 Camp Dates & Themes:

-- WAIT LISTED until summer camp guidance issued for Phase II: June 22-26: Wilderness Skills Sampler – The Wilderness Skills Sampler has no prerequisite and introduces a variety of wilderness skills that Wolf Camp offers.
+- Returning in 2021: Wilderness Skills Sampler – The Wilderness Skills Sampler has no prerequisite and introduces a variety of wilderness skills that Wolf Camp offers.
 We touch base on wilderness survival, herbal medicine, wild foods, animal tracking, navigation, and more.

 - Returning in 2021: Blue Skye Farm Camp – Campers enjoy neighborhood farms around Clark’s Creek Park where they will help bring product to market, care for farm animals, and literally follow the route of town founders through a preserved wilderness of old growth trees and artesian springs.

 - Returning in 2021 Wild Cooking & Herbology – Click for an itinerary of this theme in its 23rd year which is excellent for focused learners, as it is like a mini college course on herbalism (although very hands-on) and therefore not recommended for adhd students.